 6. Work Out How Much You Want to Spend

 Lingerie prices vary wildly from brand to brand.
 You can get sets from as little as £10, but expect to pay around £25-£35 for a midrange bra and about £15 for the matching knickers.
 Fuller-bust brands can be a little more expensive.
 Luxury brands easily go into the hundreds.
-As it's Christmas, you probably want to splash out on something a bit special, so look for brands like Simone Perele and Chantal Thomass for luxury French lingerie.
-Myla and Agent Provocateur are two big players for high-end sexy styles, and we also really rate Aubade, Elle Macpherson Intimates, Huit, Passionata, Mimi Holliday, and Stella McCartney for treats.
+On Valentine's Day you probably want to splash out on something a bit special, so look for brands like Simone Perele and Chantal Thomass for luxury French lingerie.
+Myla and Agent Provocateur are two big players for high-end sexy styles, and we also really rate Huit, Passionata, Mimi Holliday, and Stella McCartney for treats.

 7. Consider Something a Bit Unusual

 If your loved one is willing to try something a bit different, look beyond the high street for some more directional designs.
 For something edgy and contemporary, Marlies Dekkers teams simple shapes with strapping detail for a sexy, sporty look.
 British label Made by Niki is also a great find for a girl who's after something modern and unusual, while Aussie label Hopeless puts a very chic (but still NSFW) spin on bondage.
 For fans of the vintage look, there are lots of beautiful brands that create looks inspired by the past.
 Try Kiss Me Deadly and What Katie Did to start off.
 Quirky girls will love the handmade treasures at Buttress and Snatch.